Significant Disproportionality Frequently Asked Questions (FAQ)

 If LEAs are notified of significant disproportionality in December, is redirection of funds due the same school year?

-Special Education Profiles will be released in December 2021.
-LEAs with significant disproportionality will be required to redirect funds in their Comprehensive Continuous Improvement Plans (CCIPs) for the fiscal year following the notification date; in this case, the 2022-2023 school year (FY23).
+Districts and community schools with significant disproportionality will be required to redirect funds in their Comprehensive Continuous Improvement Plans (CCIPs) for the fiscal year following the notification date.
+For example, districts and community schools notified of significant disproportionality via the 2024-2025 Special Education Profile will be required to redirect funds in the CCIP for the 2025-2026 school year (FY26).

 Back to Top

-If an LEA is already using 15 percent of funds for early intervening services, does that 15 percent get reallocated or does another 15 percent get pulled?
+If a district or community school is already using 15 percent of funds for early intervening services, does that 15 percent get reallocated or does another 15 percent get pulled?

-States are required to examine districts annually for significant disproportionality.
+States are required to examine districts and community schools annually for significant disproportionality.
 Redirection of funds as a result of significant disproportionality is considered on a yearly basis.
-If an LEA is notified of significant disproportionality in the 2021-2022 Special Education Profile in December, that LEA must redirect 15 percent of funds to comprehensive coordinated early intervening services for the 2022-2023 school year (FY23) regardless of how their funds were previously allocated.
+If a district or community school is notified of significant disproportionality in the 2024-2025 Special Education Profile, that district or community school must redirect 15 percent of funds to comprehensive coordinated early intervening services for the 2025-2026 school year (FY26) regardless of how their funds were previously allocated.

-If the same LEA is notified of significant disproportionality in the 2022-2023 Special Education Profile, that LEA must again redirect 15 percent of funds for the 2023-2024 school year (FY24).
+If the same district or community school is notified of significant disproportionality in the 2025-2026 Special Education Profile, that district or community school must again redirect 15 percent of funds for the 2026-2027 school year (FY27).

-If the LEA has significant disproportionality in more than one category, that LEA is required to redirect 15 percent of funds, but must address all categories through the root cause analysis, improvement plan, and use of funds.
+If the district or community school has significant disproportionality in more than one category, that district or community school is required to redirect 15 percent of funds and must address all categories through the root cause analysis, improvement plan, and use of funds.

 Back to Top

-If a district is identified in multiple disproportionality categories, will the redirected funds cumulate (15 percent + 15 percent) or will it cap at 15 percent regardless of the number of categories?
+If a district or community school is identified in multiple disproportionality categories, will the redirected funds cumulate (15 percent + 15 percent) or will it cap at 15 percent regardless of the number of categories?

 Redirection of funds is not cumulative.
 Only one 15 percent redirection is required.
-However, if an LEA has more than one finding of significant disproportionality, the redirection should address activities for all findings.
+However, if a district or community school has more than one finding of significant disproportionality, the redirection should address activities for all findings.

 Back to Top